 - Embryo freezing: Fertilized eggs are cryopreserved and banked for postponed implantation.

 - Ovarian tissue freezing and transplantation: An ovary (or part of an ovary) is surgically removed and cryopreserved.
 While this procedure was once experimental, it no longer is.
 It's a proven treatment.
 There have been more than 10 successful such procedures in Kansas City to date.

-- Medical treatments for fertility preservation: The most up-to-date reproductive technology for fertility preservation.
+- Medical treatments for fertility preservation: We use the most up-to-date reproductive technology for fertility preservation.

 Our comprehensive laboratory performs all aspects of andrology and embryology services.